4 years full-time (plus optional placement year)

 In your final year, you'll complete an independent research project based on your interests and career aspirations.

 The BSc in Environmental Science will equip you with practical, applied skills for both environment-related employment and more general career opportunities.
 The department has a track record of providing a springboard to a wide range of careers and postgraduate research.
+Find out more about careers and employability.

 Having a supervisor at York was invaluable.
 The pastoral care that the University offers helps with applications and interview skills.
 York also allows you to be independent and work at your own pace, which really helps when you start doing your own projects in a work environment.Carmel Parry Network Asset Strategy Planner Yorkshire Water